dortania/OpenCore-Install-Guide/config-laptop.plist/sandy-bridge.md

 #### Laptops with 1080p Screens

-For laptops with 1080p screens (1600x900), it is advised to add an extra entry which will enable DualLink processing for the display connection
+For laptop displays that have a resolution of 1600x900 or greater, it is advised to add an extra entry which will enable DualLink processing for the display connection

 | Key | Type | Value |
 | :--- | :--- | :--- |